pryley/alfred-the-archive/README.md

 ## Credits

 This workflow was created by [Paul Ryley](https://github.com/pryley/).
-Special thanks to [Acidham](https://github.com/Acidham) author of [Alfred Markdown Notes](https://github.com/Acidham/alfred-markdown-notes) which this workflow was greatly inspired from.
+Special thanks to [Acidham](https://github.com/Acidham) author of [Alfred Markdown Notes](https://github.com/Acidham/alfred-markdown-notes) which was the inspiration for this workflow.

 ![](.screenshots/ardonate.png)